 Accessibility and Inclusivity

 The design of the facility offers the opportunity to create a building that is accessible, inclusive, welcoming and open to all.
 Universal accessibility is an important objective in the building design.
-Through the application of stringent universal design standards, the goal is to be the most accessible building in the National Capital Region.
+Through the application of stringent universal design standards, the goal is to be one of the most accessible buildings in the National Capital Region.

 Here are five main features that will make the building inclusive: